taisei-project/taisei/doc/GAME.rst

 lowly easy mode player just cares about surviving, right?
 Not necessarily!
 In Taisei, you are rewarded with extra lives as you score.
-So while the statement from the beginning is true to an extent, knowing the basics of getting a good score (and the non score related benefits you get along the way) is helpful for everyone.
+So while the statement from the beginning is true to an extent, knowing the basics of getting a good score (and the non score-related benefits you get along the way) is helpful for everyone.

 .. _Point Item Value: